 Recent wildfires in Southern California, most notably the Saddleridge Fire in the San Fernando Valley and the Sandalwood Fire in Riverside County, serve as reminders that many communities in the state are vulnerable to wildfire hazards.
 While all Californians should be adequately prepared for disasters such as earthquakes and wildfires, some communities are more vulnerable to wildfires than others.

-Geospatial @ UCLA developed the following interactive map showing all buildings in California, as classified by the CAL FIRE Fire Hazard Severity Zone to which each building belongs.
+UCLA Geospatial developed the following interactive map showing all buildings in California, as classified by the CAL FIRE Fire Hazard Severity Zone to which each building belongs.

 Search for your address, the name of your community, or the address of any building in California -- or just browse the map to explore fire hazard statewide.
+Please note that by using the map below, you agree that you are using the map exclusively for educational and/or informational purposes.

 Using the Map